About Texas Gun Rights

 We invite all Texans who believe in freedom, liberty, and private property to join Texas Gun Rights.

 Chris McNutt is the pro-gun voice for the 300,000 members and supporters of Texas Gun Rights.
-Serving as Executive Director, Chris is leading the charge to restore every law-abiding Texan’s right to keep and bear arms.
+Serving as President, Chris is leading the charge to restore every law-abiding Texan’s right to keep and bear arms.

 Since joining TXGR in 2016, Chris has been a stalwart advocate for Constitutional Carry legislation, which he helped pass in 2021.